Skip to Content

 Market Tote

-I find this Market Tote from William Sonoma to be so stinking chic I can’t stand it.
-It’s $50 – which is spendy.
-I know.
-I did find similar style on Amazon for $25.
-Do with this information what you like.
+I find this Market Tote from Williams Sonoma to be so stinking chic I can’t stand it.
+It’s fifty dollars, which is definitely spendy, I know.
+I did find a similar style on Amazon for much less, so do with that information what you like.

 Cuisinart Vacuum Sealer Cordless Wine Opener